sdclibbery/tradr/README.md

 # ToDo

 x Move bots into own folder
-* Move all trading related pages over from pi-monitor
+x Move all trading related pages over from pi-monitor
-* Find bots in new folder: done? test...
+* Find bots in new folder
+ * Not running properly
+ * Check log pages
+ * Check launch of buy-then-sell bots from product trade page...
 * Sort out graceful closedown: use server.close to not accept new connections, then wait for existing to complete
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it